← Support & documentation

 1. Creating an account

-To use SALSA you need to log in.
+To make a real booking and save your observations you need to log in.
 Click Login in the top navigation bar and follow the instructions to authenticate.
 SALSA supports several login providers — choose whichever you already have an account with.
 Once logged in your name will appear in the top navigation bar.
 Clicking it reveals account settings and a log out link.

 2. Booking a telescope